turmoni/micropython-lib/micropython/lora/README.md

   correct length payload and verify the CRC if enabled.
-* In implicit header mode (`implicit_header` set to True), this header is not sent and this information must be already be known and configured by both transmitter and receiver.
+* In implicit header mode (`implicit_header` set to True), this header is not sent and this information must be already be known and configured by both sender and receiver.
 Specifically:
-  - `crc_en` setting should be set the same on both transmitter and receiver.
+  - `crc_en` setting should be set the same on both sender and receiver.
-  - `coding_rate` setting must match between the transmitter and receiver.
+  - `coding_rate` setting must match between the sender and receiver.
-  - Receiver must provide the `rx_length` argument when calling either `receive()` or `start_receive()`.
-This length must match the length in bytes of the payload sent by the transmitter.
+  - Receiver must provide the `rx_length` argument when calling either `recv()` or `start_recv()`.
+This length must match the length in bytes of the payload sent by the sender.

 ### `crc_en` - Enable CRCs
 Type: `bool`